PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/README.md

 ## GUI

-This algorithm has been added as a feature to **IEViewer**, a simple Python image viewer, providing a **neat graphical interface** to an otherwise nonintuitive script; in this version it employs the default settings, and does not use ground truth maps.
+This algorithm has been added as a feature to **[IEViewer](https://github.com/PaulaMihalcea/IEViewer)** [\[9\]](https://github.com/PaulaMihalcea/IEViewer), providing a **neat graphical interface** to an otherwise nonintuitive script; in this version it employs the default settings, and does not use ground truth maps.
 Check it out before cloning this repository if you are only interested in a basic usage.
    <p align="center"><img src="https://github.com/PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/blob/master/screenshots/analyze_0.png" width="50%" height="50%"></p>
     <p align="center"><img src="https://github.com/PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/blob/master/screenshots/analyze_1.png" width="50%" height="50%"></p>